-Say Buenos Dias to Costa Rica: the land of beautiful beaches, lush green rainforest and vibrant cities.
-If you’re ready for the adventure of a lifetime, Costa Rica is ready for you!
+Are you ready to say Buenos Dias to Costa Rica?
+We know we are!
+The land of beautiful beaches, lush green rainforest and vibrant cities is always a part of every traveller’s bucket list.
+So, if you’re ready for the adventure of a lifetime, Costa Rica is ready for you!
 With surfing, zip-lining and countless other activities to enjoy, not to mention the staggering wildlife on offer, it’s a country that can’t fail to impress.
 Plus, its inhabitants are officially some of the happiest on the planet.

-The misty Monteverde Cloud Forest is one of the most surreal sights to see in Costa Rica – and it’s considered one of the most sustainable tourism destinations in the world.
-The forest is home to 2,500 plant species, 400 varieties of birds and more than 100 types of mammals including sloths and howler monkeys.
+The misty Monteverde Cloud Forest is one of the most surreal sights to see in Costa Rica – and it is considered one of the most sustainable tourism destinations in the world.
+Home to 2,500 plant species, 400 varieties of birds and more than 100 types of mammals including sloths and howler monkeys it’s no wonder why this forest is a must visit while you’re in Costa Rica.
 Take a stroll through the misty forest and suspension bridges on the Sky Walk, try out the Sky Trek zip-lining tour, or learn all about authentic Costa Rican coffee on our Don Juan Coffee tour.
 Monteverde’s got it all!

 2. Playa Tamarindo